La-Lojban/lojban.pw/data/pages/en/resources/guaspi/grammar.md

 Preliminary experience shows that the errors English-speaking beginners make most often are to interchange `q' with `c', `x' with `j', and `i' with `y'; and to pronounce `w' as `oo' (should be `ng').

 Written blanks have no sound, and are optional.
-In this document a blank usually comes before each word (except in the phrase ``_gua\spi_ ''), although in running text it looks nicer to omit blanks before the tone `-'.
+In this document a blank usually comes before each word (except in the phrase _gua\spi_), although in running text it looks nicer to omit blanks before the tone `-'.
 There is no distinction between upper and lower case.
 The tones (described next) make punctuation unnecessary.
 There are no periods at the ends of sentences; however, each sentence start word begins with a glottal stop, written as a colon.
 This colon is a letter, not a punctuation.

 A feature of _gua\spi_ (like Loglan before it, and unlike English) is that writing and speech are isomorphic, that is, each letter has a single phoneme (sound) and each phoneme has a single letter (with trivial exceptions), so that each spoken text can be spelled easily and without ambiguity, and each written text can be read off equally easily.